norcalbiostat/AppliedStatistics_notes/docs/missing_data.md

 Missing Data happens.
 Not always

 * General: Item non-response.
 Individual pieces of data are missing.
-* Unit non-response: Records have some background data on all units, but some units don’t respond to any question.
+* Unit non-response: Records have some background data on all units, but some units donâ€™t respond to any question.
 * Monotonone missing data: Variables can be ordered such that one block of variables more observed than the next.